Arthur Nash (businessman): Death and afterward

 He belonged to that small group of employers who believe that the human material is a vastly different thing from the mere physical material with which they work ...
 When recognition of the union in his shop became possible, he rested neither night nor day until he had inspired confidence, both in the Nash shops, and in their union representatives.
 He gave his loyalty to collective bargaining with every fiber of his being, and such bargaining meant just one thing—absolute and unqualified relations of trust and honor with the union ...
 It is true that he preached in order to spread the gospel of service he believed in.
 But he did more.
 More important than all his principles ... was the fact that he practiced what he preached ...
 Arthur was a true humanitarian, to whom the welfare of all his fellows was a matter of vital personal concern.
 He has left humanity richer for his having lived, and yet, in another sense, poorer for his having gone from us.
 A spirit, however, has gone out from the man that Death has not power to still.
 What Arthur Nash believed in and tried to achieve has not died, and the only fitting way for us to honor his memory is to strive tirelessly to realize the higher civilization which he longed so much to see before he closed his eyes on this earthy scene.

 When a bank trust officer applied to administer Nash's estate in probate court on November 9, it was disclosed that Nash had left no will.
-Nash's personal worth at the time of his death was estimated at about one million dollars.
+Nash's personal worth at the time of his death was estimated at one million dollars.
 Without a will, under Ohio law Maude would receive one third, the remainder to be divided among other heirs.